tgramm/AlacrittyConfig/README.md

   - All information but condensed
 - Additional helpful comments

-Atention: This makes for a pritty long config, you
+Atention: This makes for a pritty long config

 ## Contribution
 Feel free to make Pull requests.